Scope model

-Understand the hierarchy Oriel uses for navigation, authorization, storage, and querying:
+Oriel uses the same hierarchy for navigation, authorization, ingest, and query scope:

-Section titled “Workflow”Use the scope bar at the top of the app to choose the active workspace, project, environment, time range, and optional service.
+Section titled “Use the scope bar”Use the scope bar at the top of the app to choose the active workspace, project, environment, time range, and optional service.
 The active scope follows you across Explore, Traces, Logs, Metrics, Dashboards, Service Map, Services, Alerts, and Settings.

 | Scope | Meaning |